 The Nintendo DSi was launched in late 2008 in Japan, but if you lived outside of Japan, you had to wait until early 2009.

-It came with many new features that had been missing from the previous Nintendo DS Lite, including a camera and a sound system, as well as offering access to a built-in web browser; an online store to buy DSiWare (though it’s no longer open in 2025 and there’s no workaround to access it, unlike the 3DS/2DS family of consoles) as well as offering SD card support.
+It came with many new features that made it a lot more powerful compared to the previous Nintendo DS Lite, including dual cameras, an enhanced sound system, a built-in web browser; SD card support and an online store to buy DSiWare (though it’s no longer open in 2025 and there’s no workaround to access it).

 But as futuristic as it was for the time it came out, neither the console or the games were exactly accessible for disabled people, especially when compared to modern day accessibility settings and devices in gaming.